 Recovery Community Services Program

-This funding opportunity provides financial support to nonprofit organizations focused on expanding recovery support services for individuals with substance use and mental health disorders across the United States.
+This funding opportunity provides financial support to nonprofit organizations and community groups to expand recovery support services for individuals facing substance use and co-occurring mental health disorders.

 Award Range